ci4rail/io4edge-client-go/README.md

 	address := "192.168.7.1:9999"
 	file := "myfirmware.fwpkg"

+	// Create a client object to work with the io4edge device at <address>
 	c, err := core.NewClientFromSocketAddress(address)
 	if err != nil {
 		log.Fatalf("Failed to create basefunc client: %v\n", err) }

+	// Load the firmware package into the device
+	// Loading happens in chunks of <chunkSize>.
+1024 should work with each device
-	err = c.LoadFirmware(file, chunkSize, timeout)
+	// <timeout> is the time to wait for responses from device err = c.LoadFirmware(file, chunkSize, timeout)
 	if err != nil {
 		log.Fatalf("Failed to load firmware package: %v\n", err)